bahaidev/textbrowser/README.md

 1. Waiting: ES6 Modules in browser or if need Babel routine: Switch to imports over script tags and functions passing main functions as arguments

+1. Uncomment and complete random code
+    1. random within specific part of browse field range (e.g., within a specific book)?
+    1. with context
+1. Add prior transpose functionality
 1. For Results display page (`browse9.php` equivalent)
     1. Handle defaults for empty boxes if not already
     1. Test all locales and works and combos
     1. Allow tables to be re-sortable via JavaScript which allows sorting by multiple columns with various data, etc.
-1. Add prior transpose functionality
 1. See todos in code
 1. Plugins/Automated fields
     1. Include extensibility mechanism